Slip and Fall on Ice and Snow in Philadelphia

 Can I File if the Property Owner Says I’m at Fault Too?

 Pennsylvania follows a modified comparative negligence rule.
-This means that even if you are partially responsible for your fall, it may be possible for you to recover compensation for your injuries.
+This means that even if you are partially responsible for your fall, it may still be possible to recover compensation for your injuries.
 The court will determine how much of the accident you were responsible for and assign a percentage to represent that fault.
 If any damages are awarded, the amount given will be adjusted by this percentage.

 Isn’t My Health Insurance Enough?